zezhaus/how-to/index.md

 ### 🥕 Kitchen & Food {#kitchen}

-Please help yourself to anything in the fridge.
+Please help yourself to anything in the fridge or the cupboards.
 If there's anything you would like from the shop, add it to the grocery list (check the fridge).
 We usually cook one group meal per day in the evenings.

 #### Trash
 Please sort your trash :) There’s an overview on the kitchen wall.
 When you’ve mastered recycling in Germany you’ll be granted moral citizenship automatically.